GluuFederation/docs-gluu-server-prod/docs/source/integration/saas/pingid.md

     ### Transfer script assets and load oxauth-pingid library

-    There are two methods of loading files into CN which we will use to load the files from the two steps below:
+    There are two methods of loading files into the deployment which canbe used to load the files from the two steps below:

     - Extract script assets from [this file](https://github.com/GluuFederation/oxAuth/raw/version_4.2.3/Server/integrations/pingid/bundle.zip).